Adult stem cell: Olfactory adult stem cells

 Olfactory adult stem cells have been successfully harvested from the human olfactory mucosa cells, which are found in the lining of the nose and are involved in the sense of smell.
 If they are given the right chemical environment, these cells have the same ability as embryonic stem cells to develop into many different cell types.
 Olfactory stem cells hold the potential for therapeutic applications and, in contrast to neural stem cells, can be harvested with ease without harm to the patient.
 This means they can be easily obtained from all individuals, including older patients who might be most in need of stem cell therapies.

 Neural crest stem cells

 Hair follicles contain two types of stem cells, one of which appears to represent a remnant of the stem cells of the embryonic neural crest.
 Similar cells have been found in the gastrointestinal tract, sciatic nerve, cardiac outflow tract and spinal and sympathetic ganglia.
-These cells can generate neurons, Schwann cells, myofibroblast, chondrocytes and melanocytes.
+These cells can generate neurons, Schwann cells, myofibroblasts, chondrocytes, and melanocytes.